-Brands with experience running influencer marketing campaigns can certainly focus on more than one platform.
+Brands with experience running influencer marketing campaigns can certainly focus on more than one influencer marketing platform.
 However, those new to influencer marketing should pick a single social media platform for all of their influencer campaigns.

 Every industry seems to have a dominant social media platform.
 Industries that lend themselves to engaging images, such as travel and fashion, do well on Instagram.
 However, more technical and data-driven industries, such as cryptocurrency and cybersecurity, are more dominant on Twitter.

 Understanding how to hire an Instagram influencer will be slightly different from hiring a Twitter influencer.
 Picking your influencer marketing channel should be done early on in your journey to finding an influencer.
 Also, ensuring your brand has a social presence on the platform you intend on promoting is vital.
 Owning your brand’s handle gives the influencer a place to direct traffic and encourages consumers to follow you to learn more about your brand journey, products, and sales.